Holcopogon

 Holcopogon is a genus of gelechioid moths.
-It is the type genus of the subfamily Holcopogoninae, which is mostly placed within the concealer moth family Autostichidae.
+It is the type genus of the subfamily Holcopogoninae, which is placed within the concealer moth family Autostichidae.

 The type species was designated as H. helveolellus, but this turned out to be a junior synonym of H. bubulcellus.
 Some authors have thus erroneously assumed the latter taxon to be the genus' type.
 Cyrnia is sometimes listed as a distinct genus, but its type species (Cyrnia barbata) is generally assumed to be another junior synonym of H. bubulcellus.
 Thus, Cyrnia is a junior subjective synonym of Holcopogon.